keycloak/keycloak-community/design/user-profile.md

 JSON configuration contains `attributes` field which defines user profile attributes available in the realm.
 It is an array of attribute definition objects configuring individual attributes.

 Attribute definition object contains `name` field with name of the attribute being configured by it. `name` it is required, must be unique in the array.
 Can contain only lowercase and uppercase letters, numbers and special characters `.`, `-` and `_`.

+Attribute definition object contains optional field `displayName` which defines user friendly display name for the attribute used in UI.
+Name can be entered directly, but field supports keys for localized values as well (for example `${user_profile.department}`).
+If not defined then `name` itself is used in UI.

 Attribute definition object contains other sections described later.